A proud initiative of

 Indigenous Art Mural in Erin Woods

-On May 24th, 2024, the Erin Woods Community Association celebrated as community members gathered to unveil a powerful new Indigenous art mural.
-This project, led by Planet Youth Clagary in collaboration with Indigenous artist Flora Johnson, was more than just a creative endeavor, it was a meaningful journey of connection, learning, and reconciliation.
+On May 24, 2024, the Erin Woods Community Association came together to celebrate the unveiling of a powerful new Indigenous art mural — a project that blended creativity, culture, and community connection.
+Led by Planet Youth Calgary in collaboration with Indigenous artist Flora Johnson, this initiative was more than an artistic endeavor; it was a meaningful journey of learning, reconciliation, and belonging.

-With the support of the Greater Forest Lawn and the Indigenous Parallel community coalition members, Planet Youth Calgary, and partners like the City of Calgary, Calgary Arts Development, and the Ward 9 Office, five youth artists committed over 600 hours of their time outside of school to bring this large-scale mural to life.
-Under Flora’s guidance, they not only learned the techniques of mural painting, but also deepened their understanding of Indigenous culture and history through storytelling and mentorship.
+With support from the Greater Forest Lawn and Indigenous Parallel Community Coalitions, along with partners including the City of Calgary, Calgary Arts Development, and the Ward 9 Office, 5 youth artists devoted over 600 hours outside of school to bring the mural to life.
+Guided by Flora, the youth learned the techniques of large-scale mural painting while deepening their understanding of Indigenous culture and history through storytelling, mentorship, and reflection.

-The unveiling event brought together more than 60 attendees, including youth, families, Indigenous Elders, and local leaders.
-The artists were celebrated with certificates, and each prepared a personal artist bio to share their experience.
-They named the mural themselves and composed a poem explaining its meaning, now permanently mounted on a plaque beside the mural, along with their names, leaving a legacy in Erin Woods.
+The unveiling event brought together more than 60 attendees — including youth, families, Indigenous Elders, and local leaders — to celebrate the artists’ achievements.
+Each youth was recognized with a certificate and shared a personal artist bio.
+They chose the mural’s name and wrote a poem to accompany it, now displayed on a plaque beside their work, leaving a lasting mark on the Erin Woods community.

 Read more in the blog by Calgary Arts Development: Community mural transforms conflict into shared story